Embedding Islamic Values into Agile Delivery

 You're a Scrum Master or Agile Coach wanting to embed Islamic ethics into ceremonies you already facilitate

-You're a Product Owner or Team Lead in a Muslim-led organization seeking to operationalise values in backlog decisions
+You're a Product Owner or Team Lead in a Muslim-led organisation seeking to operationalise values in backlog decisions

 You're a Muslim developer or designer wanting your daily work to reflect Islamic principles structurally, not just individually